 My husband, on the other hand, followed this definition of love much better than me.
 He was patient with my frustrations and threats, didn’t keep a checklist of my errors and most always kept his cool.
 He represented the love we needed to get through this storm.
 Let me also say, my husband is one of the most humble men I have ever met which is one reason boundaries were hard for him.

 Patience is rewarding when the prize is worth waiting for.
 The definition of patience is the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.
-In fact, most all definitions of patience state you have the ability to endure under difficult circumstances.
+In fact, almost all definitions of patience state you have the ability to endure under difficult circumstances.
 Nowhere can I find a definition that tells me I am enjoying the wait.
 So, you are enduring pain while waiting for something good.

 Many times I wanted to run away from my present situation.
 I would get literally sick when I would see his ex, lose sleep for nights on end due to one text or email and took much of this frustration out on my husband.
 We were in a cycle of constant disputes over his ex, her accusations, his responses, my overthinking his and her responses/actions, etc. It was such a slow process of trial and error to set boundaries and keep them.
 I desired to leave the suffering and boundary experimentation behind and enjoy the calmness of living single without the baggage of a husband with an ex.
 My husband would tell me time would heal our wounds and always compare where our marriage was a year ago compared to where we are today.
 He would ask me, “Have we made progress?”
-“Is our marriage better today than is was six months ago?”
+“Is our marriage better today than it was six months ago?”
 At all times, I would have to respond with a “Yes, things are getting better.”

 So, look back.
 Are things getting better or worse overall?
 If they are getting better, hold on and be patient for your reward.
 It’s coming!